Temasek: Name

-Some time in the 14th century, the name Temasek was replaced by Singapura, a Malay name derived from Sanskrit meaning "Lion City".
+Sometime in the 14th century, the name Temasek was replaced by Singapura, a Malay name derived from Sanskrit which means "Lion City".
 Legend has it that the name was given by Sang Nila Utama when he visited the island in 1299 and saw an unknown creature, which he was informed was a lion.
 Although Chinese records continued to use the name Temasek for some time afterwards (for example in the Mao Kun map) and it was also used in The Malay Annals, the name Temasek had become obsolete and did not appear in European maps and documents from 1500 to 1800.
-It was revived in colonial and more modern times, and is now used as names for institutions, corporations and national honours in Singapore.
+It was revived in colonial and more modern times, and is now used as names for institutions, corporations and national honours of the present-day Republic of Singapore.

 History

 While the early history of Singapore is obscured by myth and legend, some conclusions can be drawn from archaeological evidence and from written references by travellers.
 Archaeology points to an urbanised settlement on the site by the 14th century.
 At its height, the city boasted a large earthen city wall and moat; many of the buildings were built with stone and brick foundations.
 Remains of old pottery, coins, jewellery and other artefacts have been found, with many of these artefacts believed to be imported from various parts of China, India, Sri Lanka, and Indonesia.
 These are sometimes seen as evidence of the city's status as a regional trade centre.
 An aquatic route, part of the larger Silk route, passed through Temasek.

-From the 7th to the 13th centuries, the island of Singapore was controlled by the Srivijaya empire based in Sumatra.
-Diplomatic relationship between Temasek and Vietnam may have begun in the 13th century.
+From the 7th to the 11th centuries, the island of Singapore was controlled by the Srivijaya empire based in Sumatra.
+Diplomatic relationships between Temasek and Vietnam may have begun in the 13th century.
 Temasek was a fortified city and trading centre in the 14th century.
 It was recorded that during the Yuan dynasty, envoys were sent to Long Ya Men (Dragon's Teeth Gate, thought to be the entrance of Keppel Harbour) in 1320 to obtain tame elephants.
 The people of Long Ya Men then returned in 1325 with a tribute and trade mission to China.
 In around 1330, the Chinese traveller Wang Dayuan visited the island and mentioned two distinct settlements in Temasek: Long Ya Men and Ban Zu (a transcription of the Malay name pancur meaning a "spring").
 In his work Daoyi Zhilüe, Wang described Long Ya Men as the two hills of Temasek that looked like "Dragon's teeth" between which a strait runs, and wrote: